HRIS (Human Resource Information System)

 • Self-service portals for employees and managers

 An HRIS is sometimes used interchangeably with related terms such as Human Resource Management System (HRMS) and Human Capital Management (HCM) software.
-While these distinctions can vary by vendor, an HRMS typically adds talent management features like recruiting and performance management, and an HCM platform takes a broader view that includes strategic workforce planning.
+While these distinctions can vary by vendor, an HRMS typically adds talent management features like recruiting and performance management tools, and an HCM platform takes a broader view that includes strategic workforce planning.
 At its core, the HRIS remains the system of record for employee data.

 Why is an HRIS important to small businesses and HR leaders?